 In addition to access to books, journals, e-books and videos, the Library also provides a range of services to help you with your coursework and research.

-Blackboard is AUT's web-based learning environment that lets you access course material, key readings, paper handbooks, announcements from lecturers, and other resources to help manage your learning throughout your study.
-Each of the papers you're enrolled in will be available online through Blackboard.
+Canvas is AUT's web-based learning environment that lets you access course material, key readings, course handbooks, announcements from lecturers, and other resources to help manage your learning throughout your study.
+Each of the courses you're enrolled in will be available online through Canvas.

 Turnitin provides a mechanism for automatically comparing your submitted work with a wide variety of Internet materials and the work of other students so as to facilitate the detection of plagiarism and other forms of cheating.
 After the submission, you can view the files and comments you have submitted but you cannot change them.